top of page

 Kurosawa went against the grain and made a film that no one wanted to believe in.

-Two years later, to everyone’s surprise - especially Daiei, Rashomon won the Academy Honorary Award for Most Outstanding Foreign Language Feature.
-Unfortunately, the studio executives, the actors, and even Kurosawa himself were absent at the festival.
+Two years later, to everyone's surprise, especially Daiei, Rashômon won the Academy Honorary Award for Most Outstanding Foreign Language Feature.
+Unfortunately, the studio executives, the actors, and even Kurosawa himself were absent from the festival.
 Apparently, they had lost all faith in the film's potential.

 A Pioneering Japanese Film Production